JiriTrecak/Laurine/README.md

 ## Do I need it? (yes you do)

-Laurine is clever Swift script that scans your localization file and generates actual structured code out of it (in both ObjC or Swift, your call), therefore making the usage of localization strings much easier.
+Laurine is a clever Swift script that scans your localization file and generates actual structured code out of it (in both ObjC or Swift, your call), thereby making the usage of localization strings much easier.

-The great thing is that by removing magical strings from your code, compiler can actually tell you that you forgot to make changes (and where), if your localization file changes.
-It also introduces type checking for strings that contain runtime parameters (`%@`, `%d` etc.).
+The great thing is that by removing magical strings from your code, the compiler can actually tell you when you forget to make changes (and where), if your localization file changes.
+It also introduces type checking for strings that contain runtime format specifiers (`%@`, `%d` etc.).

-Laurine requires Swift to run and can be used from command line as well as build script (recommended).
-Laurine uses [CommandLine](https://github.com/jatoben/CommandLine "CommandLine Swift Tool") to get settings directly from command line, no extra configuration needed.
+Laurine requires Swift to run and can be used from the command line as well as from a build script (recommended).
+Laurine uses [CommandLine](https://github.com/jatoben/CommandLine "CommandLine Swift Tool") to parse command line arguemnts: no extra configuration is needed.

 ## Generated Structures

-Once you run Laurine, the output will be one .swift or .m file containing `Localizations` structure / object.
+Once you run Laurine, the output will be one .swift or .m file containing a `Localizations` structure / object.
 From this single access point, you will get access to all the sweetness:

 **Variables**

-For each string that does not contain any special characters, property is generated.
-Following:
+For each string that does not contain any special characters, a property is generated.
+For example:

 ```swift
 "PROFILE_PHONE_NUMBER" = "Your phone number!"